iamsukanta/docker-novice-to-ninza-with-practical-examples-and-resources/README.md

 # Tag a local image for pushing to a registry.
 > docker tag <image> <repo>:<tag>

 # To remove a specific image.
 Before running this command make sure your container doesn't depend on this image.
+You can remove multiple images by adding id or name to the next.
-> docker rmi <image id or name>
+> docker rmi <image id or name> <image id or name>
+> docker image rm <image id or name> <image id or name>

+# Remove dangling (unused) images.
+> docker image prune

+# Remove all unused images, not just dangling ones.
+> docker image prune -a

 # To remove a specific all images.
 Make sure your any containers doesn't this images.
 > docker rmi $(docker images -q)